Save the Railway Arms Pub Share Application Form

 - SWCP was established to raise funds through community share issues, grants and other finance to purchase, refurbish and reopen the Railway Arms and save an important community asset.

-- This second share offer opened on the 9 May 2020 and will close on 31 July 2020 or such earlier or later date as the Society may determine.
+- This second share offer opened on the 9 May 2020 and will close on 31st October 2020 (or such earlier or later date as the Society may determine).

 - The Society is seeking to raise between a minimum of £77,000 and a maximum of £100,000 from this share offer to increase the total share capital raised to between £250,000 and £275,000.